Move over Slack — Space is a new project management platform for developers – TechCrunch

 Now a new product has been launched to address this space.
 And how ironic is it that’s called Space?

-Space is billed as an integrated team environment that provides toolset combining messaging, team and project management, internal blogs, meeting scheduling, and software development processes into a single platform.
+Space is billed as an integrated team environment that provides a toolset that combines into a single platform messaging, team and project management, internal blogs, meeting scheduling and software development processes.

-It’s now available for early users who will get an Organization plan free of charge.
-This includes 25 GB storage per user, a monthly limit of 10,000 CI credits, and 125 GB data transfer per user.
+It’s now available for early users, who will get an Organization plan free of charge.
+This includes 25 GB storage per user, a monthly limit of 10,000 CI credits and 125 GB data transfer per user.

-With Space, all the data a team needs to work is stored in one place, while software development tools (source code management, code review and browsing, continuous integration, delivery, and deployment, package repositories, issue tracking, planning tools, and project documentation) are integrated with communication and identity support.
+With Space, all the data a team needs to work is stored in one place, while software development tools (source code management, code review and browsing, continuous integration, delivery and deployment, package repositories, issue tracking, planning tools and project documentation) are integrated with communication and identity support.

 The idea is that any workflow can be automated, from onboarding new employees to configuring rules for merging requests to CI/CD pipelines.
-You can also schedule meetings, projects, tasks, commits, code reviews etc.
+You also can schedule meetings, projects, tasks, commits, code reviews, etc.

 Space is a bootstrapped spin-out from JetBrains, the company behind Kotlin, a semi-official language of Android.
 While Java is the official language of Android development, it has a steep learning curve.
 When JetBrains created Kotlin, it was so successful that it became a secondary “official” Java language.
 So, in theory, they ought to know their stuff.

 JetBrains CEO Maxim Shafirov says “Most digital collaboration environments are in fact a mixed bag of solutions tackling different problems, from development tools to task management ones.
 This leaves people switching tools and tabs, manually copying information, and generally losing time and creative flow.
-JetBrains Space is changing this—and thus changing the foundation of creative work, software development included.”
+JetBrains Space is changing this — and thus changing the foundation of creative work, software development included.”

 JetBrains Space is available through a subscription model with a freemium starting tier, while the paid plans start at $8 per active user per month.
-The ultimate goal for Space is to provide a unified company-wide platform expanded to a wider range of creative teams, including designers, marketers, sales, accounting, and more.
+The ultimate goal for Space is to provide a unified company-wide platform expanded to a wider range of creative teams, including designers, marketers, sales, accounting and more.

 Time will tell if Space takes off (LOL) and can start to put the heat on products like Slack.
 As a Slack hater, I do hope so.